pusher/go-interface-fuzzer/README.markdown

 </p>

-`go-interface-fuzzer` is a fuzzy testing tool for Go interfaces.
+Go Interface Fuzzer is a fuzzy testing tool for Go interfaces.
 The goal of the project is to make it easier for developers to have confidence in the correctness of their programs by combining randomised testing with reference semantics.

-Given an interface, a reference implementation, and some hints on how to generate function parameters and compare function return values, `go-interface-fuzzer` will generate testing functions which can be used to check that the behaviour of an arbitrary other type implementing the interface behaves the same.
+Given an interface, a reference implementation, and some hints on how to generate function parameters and compare function return values, Go Interface Fuzzer will generate testing functions which can be used to check that the behaviour of an arbitrary other type implementing the interface behaves the same.